Graded geometry and generalized reduction: Symplectic -manifolds of degree

-\begin{remark} A general Poisson bracket of degree $-2$ (not necessarily symplectic) on $\cM$ gives rise to a Lie-algebroid structure on $\widetilde{E}^*$ and a Lie-algebroid morphism $\widetilde{E}^* \to \mathbb{A}_{E_1}$ commuting with the inclusions of $\wedge^2 E_1^*$, see \cite{delCarpioThesis}.
+\begin{remark} A general Poisson bracket of degree $-2$ (not necessarily symplectic) on $\cM$ gives rise to a (possibly degenerate) symmetric pairing on $E_1^*$, a Lie-algebroid structure on $\widetilde{E}^*$ and a morphism from $\widetilde{E}^*$ to the Lie algebroid of derivations of $E_1^*$ that preserve the pairing, see \cite[Thm.~6.1]{delCarpioThesis}.
 The nondegeneracy condition in the symplectic case makes this morphism into an isomorphism, leading to the simplified formulation of Lemma~\ref{lem:symp}. $\diamond$ \end{remark}

 \begin{proof} Let $\cM$ be equipped with a symplectic structure given by the Poisson bracket

 We will obtain the data described in the lemma by restricting this bracket to functions of degrees 0, 1 and 2.